Whole Wheat Dinner Rolls

-And yet, many of you requested that I share dinner rolls that are made with whole wheat flour.
-The truth is that it has taken me a while to get the recipe to exactly the way dinner rolls should be.
+And yet, many of you requested that I share whole-wheat flour dinner rolls.
+The truth is that it has taken me a while to get the recipe exactly the way dinner rolls should be.
 Light, fluffy, and airy.
-So, after many trials and some disappointments, I am finally happy with this recipe.
+So, after many trials and disappointments, I am finally happy with this recipe.

 Why make these rolls

-- This a wonderfully buttery dinner rolls that has a soft, chewy and fluffy texture.
+- This is a wonderfully buttery dinner roll that has a soft, chewy, and fluffy texture.

-- Most of the ingredients are simple pantry staples and made without any eggs.
-I have use sugar and butter but you can also use honey butter or oil instead of butter.
+- Most of the ingredients are simple pantry staples and are made without any eggs.
+I have used sugar and butter, but you can also use honey butter or oil instead of butter.

-- These are not 100% whole whea but 70:30.
-They have about 30% white flour, which is why these become light and airy.
-As a result, they are easier to eat and digest for both kids and adults.
+- These are not 100% whole wheat but 70:30.
+They contain about 30% white flour, which makes them light and airy.
+As a result, they are easier for both kids and adults to eat and digest.

 - In addition, these are also great to make during the week.
 Once baked, they keep well in the freezer.